Our guide to the top 10 must-see & do activities in the New Forest National Park

 A century in the making, Exbury Gardens is a stunning collection of landscaped woodland and, contemporary, formal and wildflower gardens that change with the seasons.
 Resplendent at any point in the year.

 In summer it is a must to explore the grounds and take in the dragonfly pond.
 This huge ornamental pond has been curated to ensure it encourages the growth of native aquatic plants, and as the name suggests, plenty of insects and dragonflies.
 Here you can spot the stars of the show and learn about how to encourage dragonflies into your own gardens.

 Spring is an ideal time to enjoy the gardens at their best and in full bloom.
 The array of colours in April and May particularly is astounding and will feature flowers such as camelias, magnolias and of course daffodils.
 The top spots for a mind blowing blast of spring colour include the Azalea Bowl, Home Wood, River of Gold Daffodil Meadow and the Sundial garden.

 One of the main attractions, aside from the flowers and stunning garden design, is the handy and ever-popular steam railway.
 This narrow gauge steam railway departs from its own replica Victorian station, aptly named Exbury Central.
 Travellers on the railway whiz around the dragonfly pond and through the summer lane garden.
 It is now possible to alight at certain points to enjoy the gardens and hop back on later.

 Stay a while in the New Forest…

-If you’re finding it hard to leave then you are invited to experience it all with a luxury lodge, holiday home, glamping, camping or touring getaway at Green Hill Farm Holiday Village — our stunning park located at the heart of the New Forest National Park.
+If you’re finding it hard to leave then you are invited to experience it all with a luxury lodge, holiday home or glamping getaway at Green Hill Farm Holiday Village — our stunning park located at the heart of the New Forest National Park.